 - Computer Aided Engineering (CAE) software for Finite Element Analysis and Computational Fluid Dynamics such as HyperWorks, STAR-CCM+/STAR-CD, COMSOL Multiphysics, ANSYS Fluent/CFX and Abaqus

-A detailed discussion of capabilities and limitations of the available approaches for specification of model equations and development of large-scale simulation programs are given in Nikolić (2016) and Nikolić (2018a).
+A detailed discussion of capabilities and limitations of the available approaches for specification of model equations and development of large-scale simulation programs are given in Nikolić (2016, 2018, 2019a and 2019b).

-This way, the OpenCS framework provides a common interface required by ODE/DAE solvers for integration in time that utilises very diverse types of computing devices for parallel evaluation of model equations.
-The OpenCS models can be developed in C++ or exported from simulators using the provided Model Builder API.
+The OpenCS models can be developed in C++ and Python or exported from simulators using the provided Model Builder API.